daviddeblas/database-comparator/README.md

 # Redis vs MongoDB: A Comparative Study

 ## Project Overview
 This project compares the performance of two NoSQL databases, Redis and MongoDB, in distributed environments.
-Conducted as part of the **LOG8430** course at Polytechnique Montréal, the study evaluates these databases based on speed, latency, and scalability under various workloads.
+Conducted as part of the **Software architecture and advanced design** course at Polytechnique Montréal, the study evaluates these databases based on speed, latency, and scalability under various workloads.

 ---